Table of Contents

 Everybody’s endocannabinoid system is different, so PHC cannabinoid may not have the same effect on you as it does on your friend.

-Does PHC Cannabinoid Have Side Effects?
+Does the PHC Cannabinoid Have Side Effects?

 Marijuana is safe and natural.
 Unlike medications like opiates that result in addiction and fatal overdose or NSAIDs that are harmful to certain people, the side effects of marijuana are relatively mild.